 Advantages for Doing the Work as a Multistate Effort

 Addressing the research and outreach challenges presented by a changing climate requires the expertise of a broad spectrum of scientists, engineers and outreach professionals.
 Developing novel cost-effective approaches to wastewater treatment in areas with challenging soil conditions also necessitates collaboration among these researchers and outreach personnel from several different disciplines.
 The necessary breadth of expertise and perspectives is already found in select Land Grant and private universities across the US.
 Researchers are currently working on various aspects of the science and engineering of OWTS and the wastewater-related challenges many communities face today.
 Collaboration among professionals with different areas of expertise leads to better insights, experimental designs, analyses and overall better outcomes.
 In some instances, the results of this research are broadly applicable, as is the case with studies focusing on fundamental processes.
-In other instances, the research focuses on addressing problems that are local or regional in nature as a result of unique geological, geographical or regulatory issues (e.g. coastal zones or areas with challenging soil conditions).
+In other instances, the research focuses on addressing problems that are local or regional in nature as a result of unique geological, geographical or regulatory issues (e.g. coastal zones subject to sea level rise or areas with challenging soil conditions).
 Similarly, outreach professionals develop materials that are tailored to national, regional and local issues, depending on the circumstances.
 In order to carry out and disseminate research that is responsive to the broad range of problems and constituencies in the US, the proposed work needs to be a comprehensive and collaborative effort done at a multistate level.

 The Likely Impacts from Successfully Completing the Work

 We anticipate that completion of the proposed work will lead to evidence-based solutions to OWTS problems associated with ecological design of OWTS that addresses the challenges of climate change and challenging soil conditions.
 Specifically, we expect that results from examination of fundamental physical, chemical and biological processes – and their response to changes in hydrologic regime – will, in combination with studies focusing on local and regional aspects of OWTS function and design, provide solutions to the challenges of wastewater treatment in light of a changing climate and regional soil constraints at appropriate spatial and temporal scales.
 Communities served by OWTS across the US and abroad impacted by flooding will benefit from the proposed research efforts to understand the impacts to OWTS during and after flood events – from both short-term precipitation-induced floods and chronic changes in sea level and groundwater tables.
 Developing innovative, cost-effective wastewater treatment options for areas with challenging soils will improve the quality of life of rural residents by protecting public health, as well as the health of water resources in their communities and farther downstream.
+Understanding the removal mechanisms for CECs in STAs located in different soil types and landscape positions will help local, state, and national decision makers make informed policy and regulation revisions to protect at risk water resources.
+This will be come even more important as the areas become more impacted by climate change and sea level rise.
 Furthermore, we will share these solutions among OWTS outreach professionals and make them available to clientele and stakeholders so that policy and management decisions can be developed to optimize the use of decentralized wastewater treatment to remediate or avert large-scale public health and ecosystem crises.

 Related, Current and Previous Work